 At a glance

-For: students, prospective students
+For: School pupils, prospective students

-Topics: enthusiasm for MINT, research-based learning
+Topics: Enthusiasm for STEM, inquiry-based learning

 Sub-project of Welcome&Stay@THM